Northern Cyprus national football team

 The Northern Cyprus national football team (Kuzey Kıbrıs Millî Futbol Takımı) represents Northern Cyprus, a de facto country, in association football.
-They were a member of the New Federations Board for non-FIFA-affiliated nations, until its dissolution in 2013.
+They were a member of the New Football Federations-Board for non-FIFA-affiliated nations, until its dissolution in 2013.
 Northern Cyprus' home stadium is Nicosia Atatürk Stadium in North Nicosia and their head coach is Fırat Canova.
 They are the current FIFI Wild Cup champions, having won the event in Germany in June 2006.
 They are also the current ELF Cup champions, having won the event at home in November 2006.

 Due to an ongoing sports embargo against Northern Cyprus, the team cannot play international matches with FIFA members.

 History

 Origins (1955–1962)

 The Cyprus Turkish Football Federation (Kıbrıs Türk Futbol Federasyonu, KTFF) was formed as early as 1955 – a consequence of Turkish Cypriot clubs withdrawing from playing in Cypriot sport competitions.
 Turkish Cypriots first played with a representative national side in 1962, against Turkey.
-This was before the 1974 war which caused the de facto partition of Cyprus and - as such - participating players were Turkish speakers from all over Cyprus.
+This was before the 1974 war which caused the de facto partition of Cyprus and – as such – participating players were Turkish speakers from all over Cyprus.

 Islamic Games (1980)

-Despite not being considered an independent country, Northern Cyprus played in the 1980 Islamic Games football tournament, which was held in Izmir, Turkey.
+Despite not being considered an independent country, Northern Cyprus played in the 1980 Islamic Games football tournament, which was held in İzmir, Turkey.
 They suffered a 5–0 defeat against Turkey, their worst to date.
 Other results were a 2–0 loss against Saudi Arabia, 2–1 victory against Malaysia, and a 1–1 tie with Libya.

 Reportedly, these matches were tolerated by FIFA as a result of an agreement with then-FIFA General Secretary Helmut Käser.
 After Northern Cyprus declared itself independent in 1983, this deal came to an end, leaving the Northern Cypriot team unable to play against FIFA-affiliated countries.